Zayn Malik Defends Ex-Girlfriend Gigi Hadid On Twitter: ‘She’s The Most Amazing Woman I’ve Ever Known’

 Zayn Malik does not want anyone spewing hate on his ex-girlfriend.

 After posting a series of angry tweets earlier this week, E!
-New reported that singer Zayn Malik hopped back on Twitter on Thursday later to defend his ex Gigi Hadid after fans began speculating his cryptic posts were about his former love.
+News reported that singer Zayn Malik hopped back on Twitter on Thursday later to defend his ex, Gigi Hadid, after fans began speculating his cryptic posts were about his former love.

 “My tweet was not about @GigiHadid so leave her the f**k alone,” the “Pillow Talk” singer wrote on the social media platform.
 “She is the most amazing woman I’ve ever known.”